 Snowbasin offers 3,000 acres with 6 unique peaks, everything from long undulating trails –cruisey blues on Strawberry Peak to steeps groomers on Allen Peak and the Olympic Downhill courses.
 In between the groomed trails are wide open bowls and well-spaced tree skiing.
 Snowbasin is amazing on powder day, with so much terrain and so few people.

-Aside from all this inviting skiing, are the gorgeous on mountain lodges with opulent gold chandeliers and massive stone fireplaces inside.
+Snowbasin’s gorgeous on mountain lodges have opulent gold chandeliers and massive stone fireplaces inside.
 Its elegance with excellent food at reasonable cafeteria prices.
 Earl’s, Needles and John Paul Lodges are all posh like Sun Valley Idaho by no coincidence.
-Snowbasin shares the same parent company – the Holding family of Sinclair Oil and Little America Hotels purchased Snowbasin in 1984, installed two gondolas and a tram, built lavish timber lodges and grabbed the Olympic bids to host the Downhill, Super G, and combined for the 2002 Olympics.
+Snowbasin shares the same parent company – the Holding family of Sinclair Oil and Little America Hotels purchased Snowbasin in 1984, installed two gondolas and a tram, built lavish timber lodges and grabbed the Olympic bid to host the Downhill, Super G, and combined for the 2002 Olympics.

 Snowbasin’s Needles Gondola is a swift 2,300-foot vertical ride in an enclosed gondi, each one emblazoned with the name of a former Olympian, with views of craggy Mount Ogden, and the Needles, and great blue groomed runs.
 Strawberry Gondola is another eight passenger 2,400’ vert ride emblazoned with Winter Game countries in fun alphabetical order.
 Strawberry Bowl’s perfect intermediate pitch offer corduroy cruisers and fabulous open low angle glades ideal for family skiing.